privacy-scaling-explorations/maci-platform/docs/01_setup.md

 cp deploy-config-example.json deploy-config.json
 ```

+> [!IMPORTANT]
+> Make sure that you use the production zkeys (copy the correct generated coordinatorPubkey), set the `pollDuration` with the correct time in **seconds** and set `useQuadraticVoting` to false.

+### Deploy MACI Contracts

-There are already some deployed contracts that could be reused, copy the `default-deployed-contracts.json` file if you need them to avoid deploying redundant contracts and save your gas fee.
+There are already some deployed contracts that could be reused.
+Copy the `default-deployed-contracts.json` file if you need them to avoid deploying redundant contracts and save gas fees.

 ```bash
 cp default-deployed-contracts.json deployed-contracts.json
 ```

-> [!IMPORTANT]
-> Make sure that you use the production zkeys, and set the `pollDuration` with the correct time on **seconds**.

-### Deploy MACI Contracts

-Run `pnpm deploy` to deploy the contracts (you can specify the network by appending `:network` to the command, e.g. pnpm deploy:sepolia - please refer to the available networks on the package.json scripts section)
-We highly recommend that if you already copy the `default-deployed-contracts.json` file to `deployed-contracts.json` file, run the following command to save your gas:
+We highly recommend that if you already copied the `default-deployed-contracts.json` file to `deployed-contracts.json` file, run the following command to save your gas:

 ```bash
 pnpm deploy:NETWORK --incremental
 ```

+Specify `NETWORK` with one of the available networks on the `package.json` scripts section.

-Of course you could run without the `incremental` flag to deploy everything by yourself:
+Of course, you can also deploy the contracts without the `incremental` flag:

+> [!WARNING]
+> If you decide to use this approach, make sure you have enough ETH, as deploying the full contracts suite will have a high transaction fee.

 ```bash
 pnpm deploy:NETWORK
 ```

-Run pnpm deploy-poll to deploy your first Poll (you can specify the network by appending :network to the command, e.g. pnpm deploy-poll:sepolia - please refer to the available networks on the `package.json` scripts section).
+Deploy your first Poll (you can specify the network as well by appending :network to the command, e.g. pnpm deploy-poll:sepolia - please refer to the available networks on the `package.json` scripts section).

 ```sh
 pnpm deploy-poll:NETWORK